 You publish your dynamic media assets by selecting the assets and tapping Publish.
 After your dynamic media assets are published, they are available to you for including in a web page via URL or via embedding.

-If you have Feature Pack 14410 installed, you can also instantly publish assets that you upload (without any user intervention).
-See Configuring Dynamic Media with Feature Packs 14410 and 18912.
+You can also instantly publish assets that you upload--without any user intervention.
+See Configuring Dynamic Media - Scene7 mode.

 In the Card View, a small globe icon appears directly below an asset's name to indicate that it is published.
 In the List View, a Published column indicates which assets are published or which are not.